AaronLieb/MarchMadness/coding_challenges/day1/a/description.md

-# Day 1 - Parsing People
+# Day 1 - Parsing People - Part A

 ACM at CSUF hosted a workshop on string parsing.